A community enriched by a robust and diverse Aerospace and STEM-based workforce.

-To provide innovative Aerospace/STEM education, activites, resources and opportunities through collaborative partnerships.
+To provide innovative Aerospace/STEM education, workforce training, resources and opportunities through collaborative partnerships.

-- Meet the STEM educational needs of our comunity
+- Assist in meeting the STEM educational needs of our comunity

 - Increase Aerospace & STEM career awareness

 - Develop STEM programs for P-20 student success